mdn/browsercompat/docs/draft/issues.rst

 There are also additional Resources_:

-* specification-sections_ - For referring to a section of a specification, with translated titles and anchors
 * specifications_ - For referring to a specification, with translated titles and URIs.
+* sections_ - For referring to a section of a specification, with translated titles and anchors
 * specification-statuses_ - For identifying the process stage of a spec
 * All the history_ resources (historical-browsers_,
   historical-versions_, etc.)